muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 =======================

-daxiedewy is more than just another viable alternative when developing bots for Telegram.
-If you haven't decided which wrapper library for bots to use yet, using daxiedewy from the beginning may save you some headaches later.
+daxiedewuyu is more than just another viable alternative when developing bots for Telegram.
+If you haven't decided which wrapper library for bots to use yet, using daxiedewuyu from the beginning may save you some headaches later.

 .. contents::